-Using point analysis and trend-lines can be informative but as we have seen from above can also be misleading.
+Using point analysis and trend-lines can be informative but as we have seen from above, they can also be misleading.
 A type of chart that is in common use and provides real value is the XmR chart.

 XmR Charts fall under the category of control charts used to monitor industrial or business processes.
 The X stands for 'Individual'.
-In a manufacturing process this may be a quality of an item produced (or a batch of items) for example the quality of a ball bearing.
+In a manufacturing process this may be a measurable feature of an item produced (or a batch of items) for example the visual quality of a car screen at the end of the production line.
 In a business process this may be a Key Performance Indicator such as customer satisfaction.